-Can't fully review crestock at the moment as I have not been collecting sales data for long enough.
-Acceptance standards are very high, I've only been able to get 30 or so images accepted, it seems that crestock, perhaps wisely, are not trying to grow a vast image collection but creating something of a manageable size with only 'the best' images.
-I have seen sales from my small portfolio, which at very least places crestock somewhere above those sites which are simply a waste of time with no earnings.
+Acceptance standards at Crestock are very high, I've only been able to get 60 or so images accepted, it seems that Crestock, perhaps wisely, are not trying to grow a vast image collection but creating something of a manageable size with only 'the best' images.
+I have seen sales from my small portfolio, which at very least places Crestock somewhere above those sites which are simply a waste of time with no earnings.

 Somewhat poor when it comes to individual submission feedback, comments like "over / underexposed" when applied to one photo are just not helpful guys, now I can tell it must be the overexposure that you have complaint about when I upload a hi-key photo with a burnt out and out of focus background - fine, but a photo with some details in shadows and highlights and not much at either extreme of the histogram?, how exactly is the statement "under / overexposed" supposed to help me correct the image? not very helpful.